nylnook/nylnook-website/README.md

 The nylnook logo is © [Camille Bissuel](http://nylnook.com).
 All rights reserved.

 Other included things such as vendor libraries are likely already licensed by their own invidual licenses, so be sure to respect their licenses too.

-## To do
-this code is really young, website is under construction !

-- Search engine
-- Camanjs integration
-- optimisation and reintroduce grunting
-- ...